Zapotec civilization: History

 Zapotec civilization originated in the Y-shaped Central Valleys of Oaxaca in the late 6th century BC.
 The three valleys were divided among three differently-sized societies, separated by 80 sqkm "no-man's-land" in the middle.
-The city of Oaxaca much later developed in that area.
+The city of Oaxaca much developed in that area in 1521.
 Archaeological evidence, such as burned temples and sacrificed war captives, suggests that the three societies competed against each other.
 At the end of the Rosario phase (700–500 BC), the valley's largest settlement San José Mogote, and a nearby settlement in the Etla Valley, lost most of their population.

 During the same period, a new large settlement developed in the "no-man's-land" on top of a mountain overlooking the three valleys; it was later called Monte Albán.
 Early Monte Albán pottery is similar to pottery from San José Mogote, which suggests that the newer city was populated by people who had left San José Mogote.
-Although there is no direct evidence in the early phases of Monte Albán's history, walls and fortifications around the site during the archaeological phase Monte Alban 2 (ca. 100 BC–200 AD) suggest that the city was constructed in response to a military threat.
+Although there is no direct evidence in the early phases of Monte Albán's history, walls and fortifications around the site during the archaeological phase Monte Alban 2 (c.
+100 BC – AD 200) suggest that the city was constructed in response to a military threat.
 American archaeologists Joyce Marcus and Kent V. Flannery liken this process to what happened in ancient Greece - synoikism: a centralization of smaller dispersed populations congregated in a central city to meet an external threat.

 The Zapotec state formed at Monte Albán began to expand during the late Monte Alban 1 phase (400–100 BC) and throughout the Monte Alban 2 phase (100 BC – AD 200).
 During Monte Alban 1c (roughly 200 BC) to Monte Alban 2 (200 BC – AD 100), Zapotec rulers seized control of the provinces outside the valley of Oaxaca, because none of the surrounding provinces could compete with them politically and militarily.
-By 200 AD, the Zapotec had extended their influence, from Quiotepec in the North to Ocelotepec and Chiltepec in the South.
-Monte Albán had become the largest city in what are today the southern Mexican highlands, and retained this status until approximately 700 AD.
+By 200, the Zapotec had extended their influence, from Quiotepec in the North to Ocelotepec and Chiltepec in the South.
+Monte Albán had become the largest city in what are today the southern Mexican highlands, and retained this status until approximately AD 700.